 NetzDG and Human Rights

-The NetzDG has been controversial since its entry into force.
-In particular, the catalog of Section 1 (3) has lent new explosive force to a large number of criminal offenses that involve freedom of expression, arts and sciences, personal freedoms and human dignity, and freedom of faith and conscience.
+The NetzDG has remained controversial since its entry into force.
+In particular, the catalog in Section 1 (3) has lent explosive new force to a large number of criminal offenses that involve freedom of expression, arts and sciences, personal freedoms and human dignity, and freedom of faith and conscience.
 In effect, private providers of social networks have – against their will – been given the responsibility of balancing human rights and fundamental freedoms against each other and have been made gatekeepers at the threshold of fundamental and human rights.
 Whether the NetzDG is an adequate further means of combating hate and incitement on the Internet is highly questionable.

-By means of statutory interpretation and doctrinal analysis, the project “Network Enforcement Act and Human Rights” aims to show alternative ways of combating right-wing extremism and hate crime on the Internet that conform with principles of human rights and fundamental freedoms.
+By means of statutory interpretation and doctrinal analysis, the project “Network Enforcement Act and Human Rights” aims to show alternative ways of combating right-wing extremism, “hate speech” and hate crime on the Internet that conform with the principles of human rights and fundamental freedoms.

 |Expected outcome:||several publications|